 The best way to help your newborn fall into a predictable sleep schedule (as soon as he’s developmentally ready) is to follow the tips from this article.

 Newborns can’t handle being awake for long periods of time.
 The world is full of new sounds, lights and stimulation, and your baby’s brain needs to “shut down” often during the day.
-Otherwise, baby runs the risk of getting overstimulated, which can make him fussy and hard to settle.
+Otherwise, your baby runs the risk of getting overstimulated, which can make him fussy and hard to settle.
 He can only handle the world in “small doses” at this point.

 Your newborn will want to sleep every 30 – 90 minutes, day and night.
 It’s perfectly normal for your baby to stay awake only long enough to feed, change a diaper and play a few minutes.
 Allow your baby to rest as often as he wants.